 This can also be caused by a behavioral issue, stress is a common cause.
 New mothers will often complain their cats have begun urinating in the newborn baby's crib.
 Similarly, the behavior may coincide with a new pet in the house.
 A move may also be enough to amply stress out a cat.
 Sometimes, the precipitating change may be small, so if there's nothing blatantly obvious, look for something a bit more subtle.
 Even rearranging furniture is a cat stressor.

-Cat Urine Composition- Why It's So Hard to Clean
+Cat Urine Composition: Why Is It so Hard to Clean?

-So, how to get rid of cat urine smell?
+So, how do you get rid of cat urine smell?
 The only kind of cat urine remover that actually works is an enzyme cleaner.
-The enzymes are the only way to actually break down these crystals and bacteria.
-Other methods merely mask the urine odor and in no time the cat urine smell will return.
+Enzymes are the only way to actually break down these crystals and bacteria.
+Other methods merely mask the urine odor, and in no time, the cat urine smell will return.

 If you have a lot of square footage to cover, I'd recommend you use a garden watering can.
 It's tempting, I know, to rent a steam cleaner from Home Depot or Lowe's and load it up with carpet stain remover, but I promise, you're wasting your time and money.
 Carpet stain removers are worthless for cat urine odor.

-Here's where the problem comes.
+Here's where the problem comes in.
 Cats like to urinate where they smell cat urine.
 And, it takes up to two weeks for the area to fully dry.
-It's a bit of a conundrum, especially if the area you're trying to treat isn't one you can shut off or keep the cats out of.
-You have a couple of great options here: aluminum foil or a plastic chair mat, the kind used in office settings to allow a chair to roll over a rug.
+It's a bit of a conundrum, especially if the area you're trying to treat isn't one you can keep the cats away from.
+You have two great options here: You can use aluminum foil or a plastic chair mat (The kind used in office settings to allow a chair to roll over a rug).
 The bottom of the mat has spikes so that it may stick to the carpet, so you will be turning this over spike-side up.

-If you have any other tips on how to get rid of cat urine smell, let me know in the comment box below!
+I hope that this article helps you successfully remove the smell of cat urine.
+If you have any other tips or tricks, let me know in the comment box below!